JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/01-Monads-and-Effects.md

 Pure MonadState
 ```

-Since each function is a different monadic type, they do not compose.
+Since each function is a different monadic type, they cannot be used within the same monadic context in `do notation`.
 Thus, one gets around this monad-composition problem by creating a "stack" of nested monad transformers (i.e. functions).
 Following the previous idea, we can define **something similar to** a `NaturalTransformation` that "lifts" the effects of one monadic function (e.g. a function that implements `MonadReader`) into another monadic function (e.g. a function that implements `MonadState`), which augments the base monad.
 Using a visual, it produces this diagram (read from bottom to top):
 ```
 BaseMonad
       ^